PhilipMay/PhilipMay_org/source/blog/2024/pandas-data-format-and-compression.md

 ## Examples

-Here are a few concrete examples of how you can save the pandas DataFrames in the various formats and compression levels:
+Here are two concrete examples of how you can save the pandas DataFrames in the various formats and compression levels:

 ```python
 # Parquet: